department-of-veterans-affairs/va.gov-team/products/facilities/medical-centers/community-care/discovery/conversation-guide.md

 - How do you search for type of care/specialities?
 Where do you search for that data + providers?
    - What words/categories are used by the schedulers when searching?
-   - ~Which specialties are the most commonly searched?
-Rarely searched?
-Never searched?~ This can be answered through analytics

 - What search parameters do community care managers use to identify the appropriate community care provider?
    - What are community care managers' expectations for search results (such as the number of results and distance/drive time) vs. reality?
    - Does that align with Veterans' expectations?
-   - What happens if no providers meet the criteria?
+   - What happens if no providers meet the search criteria?

-- What do those search results look like, what is useful to schedule the appointment, and what do schedulers convey to the Veterans about the provider?
-And what is a waste of time (unnecessary/confusing)?
+- What do those search results look like?
+- What is useful to schedule the appointment?
+- What do schedulers convey to the Veterans about the provider?
+- What is a waste of time (unnecessary/confusing)?

 ## Section 3 - Open Feedback

-- If you could change anything about community care online scheduling through VAOS what would it be?
+- If you could change anything about Community Care online scheduling through VAOS, what would it be?

-- If the schedulers are able to share anecdotal experience, we'd love to know what factors are important to a Veteran so that we can present Facility Locator Community care provider search results accordingly.
+- If the managers are able to share anecdotal experience, we'd love to know what factors are important to a Veteran so that we can present Facility Locator Community Care provider search results accordingly.

  ## Closing